nharika14/meteorite-landing-analysis/README.md

 ![](README_files/figure-gfm/unnamed-chunk-7-1.png)<!-- -->

-**Explanation.** This line is much lower and fairly flat.
-A witnessed fall needs a person who sees the fireball and reports it.
-Because this line does not shoot up, it supports the idea that the big rise in the first graph comes from stronger recovery and better catalogs, not from a sudden change in space rocks.
+This line is much lower than the total meteorite count because only a small fraction of entries are witnessed falls.Most records come from meteorites that were found later, not seen falling.
+While this line does vary over time, it lacks the dramatic increase seen in the full dataset.
+That contrast supports the idea that the surge in total counts is due to increased search and reporting efforts.
+Not more meteorites actually falling from space.

 ------------------------------------------------------------------------